jackjackandrews/MiniBoxDCDC/README.md

     * `timer` is the DCDCUsbLib API refresh rate in **seconds** - ie. how often it refreses the data returned by the `GetXXX()` functions.

-    * `timeout` is the time in seconds that the class should carry on trying to detect a device for, if it doesn't detect one at first.
+    * `timeout` is the time in seconds that should carry on trying to detect a device for, if it doesn't detect one at first.

 Documentation of available functions is provided within the class itself.